-San Andreas.
-On July 31, the Calaveras County Board of Supervisors unanimously directed staff to prepare the paperwork needed for the Board to adopt the updated General Plan.
+The Calaveras County Board of Supervisors on July 31 unanimously directed staff to prepare the paperwork needed for the Board to adopt the updated General Plan.
 The Board's direction concluded a two-day review of the General Plan's ten elements.
-The updated General Plan will rescind the existing community plans for Arnold, Avery/Hathaway Pines, Murphys/Douglas Flat, and Valley Springs.
+The updated General Plan will rescind the existing community plans for Valley Springs, Arnold, Avery/Hathaway Pines, and Murphys/Douglas Flat.
 Fourteen of the county's 24 Community Areas do not have community plans in the updated General Plan.

-Unfortunately, the General Plan adoption hearing was characterized by a lack of responsiveness to both public and Supervisor concerns.
+The Calaveras Planning Coalition (CPC) supports public participation in land use decisions.
+Unfortunately, the Board's General Plan review hearing was characterized by a lack of responsiveness to both public and Supervisor concerns.
+It was paced and conducted more like a calf-roping than a public hearing.
 Public comment was limited to three minutes on each element, which forced speakers to condense and, consequently, minimize multiple complex land use and public policy issues.
-Tom Infusino, Facilitator of the Calaveras Planning Coalition (CPC), expressed his exasperation with the two days of special meetings.
-"They were paced and conducted more like a calf-roping than a public hearing," he said.
+During the hearing, the both County staff and the Board regularly ignored valid concerns raised by the public.

 The three minute time limit even jeopardized individual property rights, as Dianne Kindermann, an attorney representing a local landowner, was cut off in mid-speech.

 There were also many items of concern to District Four Supervisor Dennis Mills, but they were only discussed in detail if two other supervisors agreed.
 In this fashion, the genuine concerns of people regarding a plan that will affect the county for decades were rapidly roped, tied, and left in the dust.

 The gallop through the plan was led by District Two Supervisor Jack Garamendi, Chairman of the Board, who indicated during his July 30 introductory remarks that he wanted to move forward with the General Plan Update as quickly as possible, favoring progress over perfection.
+It is not progress to trade one deficient plan for another deficient plan.
+That is simply spinning your wheels.

-Throughout the hearing when other supervisors identified complex problems with the plan that would take time for discussion, Garamendi encouraged them to move on, reminding them that the Board would have the opportunity to amend the plan four times a year.
+Throughout the hearing when other supervisors identified problems with the plan that would take time for discussion, Garamendi encouraged them to move on, reminding them that the Board would have the opportunity to fix this plan four times a year.
+This ignores the fact that this General Plan Update was supposed to be the fix for the 1996 General Plan.
+Why should we settle for a fix that is still broken?